fanquake/core-review/fuzzing/README.md

 ### Patch Bitcoin Core

-`vim src/consensus/tx_check.cpp` and apply the diff below, so the fuzzer has something to find.
+Apply the diff below to `src/consensus/tx_check.cpp`, so the fuzzer has something to find.

 See [#17080](https://github.com/bitcoin/bitcoin/pull/17080) and [`CVE-2018-17144`](https://bitcoincore.org/en/2018/09/20/notice/) for more details.